A trial looking at olaparib for small cell lung cancer (STOMP)

 - Your last treatment of radiotherapy was more than 3 weeks ago

-- Your last cycle of chemotherapy was more than 6 weeks ago
+- The start of your last cycle of chemotherapy was more than 6 weeks ago

 - You still have moderate to severe side effects from your treatment apart from hair loss